-Key regulatory genes often amplified in aggressive childhood tumor of the brainstemSeptember 19th, 2011 in Cancer /
+Key regulatory genes often amplified in aggressive childhood tumor of the brainstemSeptember 19, 2011 in Medicine & Health / Cancer

 The largest study ever of a rare childhood brain tumor found more than half the tumors carried extra copies of specific genes linked to cancer growth, according to research led by St. Jude Children's Research Hospital investigators.